 There is a world of difference between a place as experience and partner in a lasting relationship, and a place considered as just a photographic subject.
 The latter does not interest me much.

 The following article was originally published in On Landscape Magazine.
-Conflicts of Interest Save a piece of country like that intact, and it does not matter in the slightest that only a few people every year will go into it.
+Save a piece of country like that intact, and it does not matter in the slightest that only a few people every year will go into it.
 That is precisely its value.
-Roads would be a desecration, crowds would ruin it. ~Wallace Stegner, […]
+Roads would be a desecration, crowds would ruin it. ~Wallace Stegner, Wilderness Letter Most […]

 I paint objects as I think them, not as I see them. ~Pablo Picasso The great photographer Henri Cartier-Bresson characterized photography as recognizing “simultaneously and within a fraction of a second both the fact itself and the rigorous organization of visually perceived forms that give it meaning.”
 I sometimes joke that if Cartier-Bresson tried to make […]